-What is exactly is product management?
+What exactly is product management?

 Developing new products is one of the most exciting undertakings at any company.
 It involves creative and strategic thinking, clear communication, and quick execution.
 You might lead (or be part of) the team behind a product that improves customers’ lives or changes your company’s trajectory.